-The Fusion has a wide track, which makes it stand out on the freeway when viewed from behind.
-A high trunk line and large triangular taillight clusters with chrome trim give the rear end a classy look, not unlike some newer Cadillacs.
+The design of the Fusion features a wide track, which makes it stand out on the freeway when viewed from behind.
+A high trunk line and large triangular taillight clusters with chrome trim give the rear end a classy look.

-Overall, the Fusion is slightly smaller than the Taurus it replaces, but it has much the same dimensions as its competitors.
-Although the Fusion shares the same basic floorpan as the Mazda 6 its wheelbase is two inches longer and it is an inch or so wider.
-Ford also says it is a stiffer bodyshell than the Mazda6, which is good.
+The Fusion fits into the Ford car lineup between the compact Focus and big Five Hundred sedan.
+It's slightly smaller than the outgoing Taurus, but it has much the same dimensions as its competitors.
+Although the Fusion shares its basic floorpan with the Mazda 6, its wheelbase is two inches longer and it is an inch or so wider.
+Ford also says it is a stiffer bodyshell than the Mazda6, which is good because a rigid structure is the key to a smooth ride and responsive handling.

 The dashboard is a straightforward design that runs horizontally across the car's width with just a binnacle above the instrument pod.
 It contains four small gauges that are easy to read as they are separated from each other rather than overlapping and the figures are in a large font.
-Decent sized control buttons for the radio and climate controls should please everyone.
+Decent sized buttons make the radio and climate controls easy to operate.
+The center stack is simple and boasts straightforward controls that are easy to operate, though it is not beautiful to behold.

 A convenient storage bin on top of the dashboard features a large clamshell lid and it's big enough to hold a phone or small camera as well as maps and the like.
 The center console, door pockets, and front seatback pockets provide additional storage.